Kunafa Recipe

 What Is Kunafa?

-Kunafa, also known as kunafeh, Knafeh, or knefeh, is a traditional Middle Eastern dessert made from thin, shredded pastry dough, usually known as kataifi or katayif, which is layered with a sweet cheese filling.
+Kunafa, also known as kunafeh, Knafeh, or knefeh, is a traditional Middle Eastern dessert made from thin, shredded pastry dough, usually known as kataifi or katayif, which is layered with a sweet cheese filling or creamy ashta.

 The dessert is baked until the pastry is crispy and golden, and then soaked in a fragrant sugar syrup, often infused with rose or orange blossom water.
-Kunafa is usually garnished with a sprinkle of crushed pistachios or other nuts, adding a delightful crunch and flavor contrast.
+Kunafa is usually garnished with a sprinkle of crushed pistachios or other nuts, adding a delightful crunch.

-What Kind of Cheese Is Used in Kunafa?
+What Kind of Cheese Is Used in Kunafa Recipe?

-In Kunafa (or Knafeh), a specific type of cheese called Nabulsi cheese is traditionally used.
-Nabulsi cheese is a semi-hard cheese made from sheep’s milk and has a mild sweet and salty flavor.
-It’s known for its ability to soften and become stretchy when heated, making it ideal for the gooey, cheesy filling that contrasts with the crispy layers of pastry in Kunafa.
+In kunafa (or Knafeh), a specific type of cheese called nabulsi cheese is traditionally used. nabulsi cheese is a semi-hard cheese made from sheep’s milk and has a sweet and salty flavor.

-In some variations of Kunafa, Akkawi cheese or even mozzarella cheese can be used as substitutes for Nabulsi cheese.
+In some variations of kunafa, akkawi cheese can be used as a substitute for nabulsi cheese.
 Akkawi cheese is a mild white cheese from the Middle East, often used in cooking due to its ability to melt and its slightly salty flavor.

-You can also use mozzarella cheese, which provides a more accessible alternative to traditional cheeses like Nabulsi or Akkawi.
+You can also use fresh mozzarella cheese, like I did, which provides a more accessible alternative to traditional cheeses like nabulsi or akkawi.

 kunafa ingredients: katayif, butter, sugar, and mozzarella cheese.